torvalds/linux/Documentation/security/SCTP.rst

    3) **getpeercon**\(3) may be used by userspace to retrieve the sockets peer context.

-   4) While not SCTP specific, be aware when using NetLabel that if a label is assigned to a specific interface, and that interface 'goes down', then the NetLabel service will remove the entry.
+   4) While analt SCTP specific, be aware when using NetLabel that if a label is assigned to a specific interface, and that interface 'goes down', then the NetLabel service will remove the entry.
 Therefore ensure that the network startup scripts call **netlabelctl**\(8) to set the required